Moist Red Velvet Cupcakes

-Did you know that the red velvet cake was first made during world war II?
-I believe when food was rationed the bakers had to use boiled beet juice to enhance the color of their baked goods.
+Did you know that red velvet cake was first made during World War II?
+I believe that when food was rationed, bakers had to use boiled beet juice to enhance the color of their baked goods.
 There are still some traditional red velvet cakes that use beets in the recipe to keep them moist.
-Now we just call them chocolate beet cake or something similar not necessarily red velvet cupcakes.
+Now, we just call them chocolate beet cake or something similar, not necessarily red velvet cupcakes.

-Bright, red, rich, moist, light and fluffy with a hint of cocoa.
-These cupcakes have a soft crumb and work great with many different frosting.
+- Bright, red, rich, moist, light, and fluffy with a hint of cocoa, these cupcakes have a soft crumb and work great with many different frostings.

-The recipe is simple and easy.
-I use oil, vinegar, and buttermilk to create an alkaline reaction, which in turn gives a very light and airy texture to the cupcakes.
+- The recipe is simple and easy.
+I use oil, vinegar, and buttermilk to create an alkaline reaction, which gives the cupcakes a very light and airy texture.

-Today, I have used the classic cream cheese frosting but often I will frost them with my no-butter cream cheese frosting.
-If you love rich cream cheese frosting I highly encourage you to try it out.
+- Today, I have used the classic cream cheese frosting, but I often frost them with my no-butter cream cheese frosting.
+If you love rich cream cheese frosting, I highly recommend you try it.

 Ingredients and substitutes

-- Cocoa powder - This is not a chocolate cupcake.
-The cocoa enhances the red color.
-It makes the red deeper, richer, and dramatic.
-If you don't want to add cocoa powder - just add two drops of a brown color instead.
+- Cocoa powder—This is not a chocolate cupcake.
+The cocoa enhances the red color, making it deeper, richer, and more dramatic.
+If you don’t want to add cocoa powder, just add two drops of a brown color instead.

-- Canola oil - Any flavorless cooking oil will work great.
-For example, olive oil has a strong flavor and smell, which we definitely don't want.
+- Canola oil—Any flavorless cooking oil will work great.
+Olive oil, for example, has a strong flavor and smell, which we definitely don’t want.

-- Sugar - I prefer to use white sugar so it won't alter the color of my cupcakes.
-And yet, feel free to use the same amount of light brown sugar.
+- Sugar—I prefer to use white sugar so it won’t alter the color of my cupcakes.
+However, feel free to use the same amount of light brown sugar.
 I would not recommend dark brown sugar.

-- Red food color - You can use beetroot color for a natural substitute.
-And yet, you would need more than 2 tablespoon for the whole batter.
-I would recommend adding ¼ cup beetroot juice that has been condensed by boiling for 15 to 20 mins.
-Simultaneously reduce the buttermilk to ¼ cup as well.
+- Red food color—You can use beetroot color as a natural substitute.
+However, you would need more than 2 tbsp for the whole batter.
+I recommend adding 1/4 cup of beetroot juice that has been condensed by boiling for 15 to 20 minutes.
+Simultaneously, reduce the buttermilk to 1/4 cup as well.
 I use regular color gels for my cakes since they are more concentrated.

 Cupcakes

-- In a bowl sift together, flour, cocoa powder, baking powder, baking soda, & salt.
+- Dry ingredients – In a small bowl, sift together flour, cocoa powder, baking powder, baking soda, & salt.
 Set aside

-- In a bowl of a stand mixer, whip the egg for a minute then gradually add the sugar.
+- Whip – In a bowl of a stand mixer, whip the whole egg for a minute.
+Then, gradually add the sugar and vanilla extract.
 Continue to whip until light and fluffy.

-- Next, gradually add the oil followed by the buttermilk mixture
+- Wet ingredients – Next, gradually add the oil, followed by the buttermilk mixture.

-- Divide batter equally between the cupcake liners
+- Liners – Divide the batter equally between the cupcake liners.

-- Bake in a preheated oven for about 18 to 20 mins.
-Cool in the pan for 10 minutes then on a cooling rack.
+- Bake—Transfer to the oven and bake for about 18 to 20 minutes.
+Cool in the pan for 10 minutes, then entirely on a cooling rack.

 Frosting

-- In a mixer bowl of a stand mixer with the paddle attachment, cream the cream cheese, salt, and whipping cream for a minute
+- Cream – In the bowl of a stand mixer with the paddle attachment, cream the cream cheese, salt, and whipping cream until smooth.

 Assemble

-- Pipe a dollop of frosting on each cupcake.
-Give it one big squeeze until the blob reaches the edges of the cupcake.
-Then another smaller one on top making sure to end with a point.
+Pro tip – Give it one big squeeze until it reaches the edges of the cupcake.
+Continue making sure to end tall with a point. - Enjoy!

 Frequently asked questions